amitesh786/PDF-Merger/README.md

 # PDF Merger
-A simple web application that allows users to upload single/multiple pdf files and merge them into a single PDF using JavaScript and PDF-Lib.
+Select one or more PDF files using the file input or drag and drop them and merge them into a single PDF using JavaScript and PDF-Lib.

 ## Features
 - ✅ Merge multiple PDF files into a single PDF.